lazypower/docker-charm/_pages/dev-contributing.md

     - title: Ansible Patterns
       url: dev/ansible-patterns.html

 These yaml arrays are parsed to build the navigation.
 If you add a topic page, ensure you've added it to the navigation.
-If you are submitting a Locale translation - we will need to adjust the core template to support your language - and appreciate your efforts and will get it included as quickly as possible.
-Thanks in advance for your patience!